FountainExponential/web/README.md

 #### Attribute blocks
 Attributes in Markdown are started by an open accolade { and end with a closing accolade }.
 The opening accolade is optionaly followed by a colon :, but this is a residue of Inline Attribute Lists (ISL), that does not match well with the hash # of id and dot . of class attributes.
 When using Markdig or Kramdown they translate to attributes on an element in HTML.

-Attributes can be attached to:
+Attributes can be attached to that commes just before it:
 - The previous inline element if the previous element is not a literal
-- The next block if the current block is a paragraph and the attributes is the only inline present in the paragraph
+- The previous block if the current block is a paragraph and the attributes is the only inline present in the paragraph
 - Or the current block
 - On a separated part of the text